We will be giving a presentation on the theme of "Best Practices for Topic Document Translation" at the JTF Translation Festival.

 Hideki Honda

-• ・Engaged in Japanese-English and multilingual translation projects such as software UI, manuals, and automotive repair manuals
+• Engaged in Japanese-English and multilingual translation projects for software UIs, manuals, and automotive repair manuals.

 • ・Engaged in English translation of FA equipment as a translator

-• - Research on machine translation and verification, and study the potential of using machine translation in technical translation
+• - Research on the possibilities of utilizing machine translation in technical translation through investigation and verification of machine translation.

-• ・Presented "The Importance of Understanding the Strengths of Different MT Engines (with Pre-editing focus)" at TAUS (Translation Automation Users Society) in 2014
+• ・2014 TAUS (Translation Automation Users Society) presented "The Importance of Understanding the Strengths of Different MT Engines (with Pre-editing focus)"

 Machine Translation Seminar_Sawada